 Contact an Orthopedic Beverly Hills Surgeon

 If you suspect you have dislocated your shoulder joint, it is important to see a good orthopedic surgeon like Dr. Meier.
-The damage from a dislocated shoulder joint can either initially be very severe, or become more serious over time, or the damage may even be irreversible if left for too long.
+The damage from a dislocated shoulder joint can either initially be very severe or become more serious over time, or the damage may even be irreversible if left for too long.
 A surgeon experienced in orthopedics needs to examine the extent of the damage in order to determine a proper course of treatment.

-Next, read about shoulder instability surgery.
+Next, read about Rotator Cuff Surgery.